 Hazardous substances are encountered by specialist contractors in concrete demolition, special demolition, gutting works, rock breakout and tunnel construction, in natural stone extraction as well as during special operations.
 They arise as dust, vapor, gas or aerosol during processing operations or are present in components, coatings, sealants and residues.
 In connection with equipment such as rock and concrete splitters, concrete pulverizers, hydraulic shear (demolition shear), steel shears, multi cutters, stone splitting cylinders, tank cutters and the associated hydraulic power packs, safe handling requires systematic hazardous substance management – objective, forward-looking, and tailored to the respective construction site situation.

-Hazardous substances on construction sites from demolition works to tunnel construction
+Hazardous substances on construction sites from demolition work to tunnel construction

 Depending on the construction task and method, different hazardous substances occur.
 A prudent approach with adapted equipment selection significantly reduces emissions and exposures – for example, when using concrete pulverizers or rock and concrete splitters, which often generate less fine dust, vibration and noise than percussive methods.